Find Affordable College Courses

 The average amount in student loans that journalism majors at Wazzu take out is $20,926.

-Read full report on Journalism at Washington State University
+Read full report on Journalism at Central Washington University

-Out of the 6 schools in Washington that were part of this year’s ranking, Central Washington University landed the # 5 spot on the list.
-Located in the town of Ellensburg, CWU is a public school with a large student population.
+Eastern Washington University did quite well in this year’s ranking of the best schools for journalism students.
+It came in at #6 on the list.
+Located in the town of Cheney, EWU is a public school with a fairly large student population.

 Read More…